 Before joining ICTU, I received my BSc in Biomedical Sciences from the University of Brighton.
-I have worked as a database administrator prior to completing an MSc in Medical Statistics from the London School of Hygiene and Tropical Medicine.
-In my previous clinical trial experience, I worked at IQVIA in their biostatistics department for 18 months, where he has worked on phase I, II and IV trials.
-With experience writing study SAP and shells in a variety of studies.
-In addition to this, I have learnt how to write dataset specifications for both SDTM and ADaM CDISC implementation.
-Therapeutic areas in which he has experience includes respiratory, rheumatology, oncology.
+After which I worked as a database administrator prior to completing an MSc in Medical Statistics from the London School of Hygiene and Tropical Medicine.
+In my previous clinical trial experience, I worked at IQVIA in their biostatistics department where I have worked on phase I, II and IV trials.
+Therapeutic areas in which I have had experience includes respiratory, rheumatology, oncology.

 et al., 2021, Mental health and caregiving experiences of family carers supporting people with psychosis, Epidemiology and Psychiatric Sciences, Vol:30, ISSN:2045-7979, Pages:1-9